THE HIPPIE TRAIL

 Bamiyan Buddhas in Afghanistan were dynamited and destroyed in March 2001 by the Taliban.

-While other travelers, those who were not “freaks”, quite reasonably refer to the route as “the overland”, there really was a distinct hippie trail.
-In every major stop along the way, there were hotels, restaurants, and cafes that catered to the long-haired westerners, who networked with each other as they traveled east.
+While other travelers, those who were not freaks, refered to the route as the overland, there was a distinct hippie trail.
+In every major stop along the way, there were hostels, restaurants, and cafes catering to the long-haired westerners, who travelled together as they went east.

-The hippie trail was brought to an abrupt end in 1979 by general political turmoil; in Iran, there was the Islamic revolution; Lebanon fell into an era of civil war, and Russia invaded Afghanistan.
-Of course, places like Goa remained popular destinations, but no longer could they travel there overland.
+The hippie trail was brought to an abrupt end in 1978 when the Soviet Union invaded Afghanistan, and in 1979, there was the Ayatollah Khomeini Islamic revolution in Iran.
+Places like Goa in India remained popular destinations, but it was no longer possible to get there overland.

-Photography credits, when available: Rory MacLean, Lou Wilson, Wendy Tanner, Jack Garofalo.
+Photography credits, when available: Rory MacLean, Lou Wilson, Wendy Tanner, Jack Garofalo, Deena Atlas.
+Map: NordNordWest/Wikimedia Commons.